 [Regulation 12 amended in Gazette 20 Dec 1985 p.
 4856.]

-13. Label

-The Director General shall issue to the owner of every taxi-car licensed under this Part, a label bearing the numerals corresponding with those of the month of expiry of the licence which the owner shall affix and keep affixed to the lower left hand side of the windshield of that vehicle.

-[Regulation 13 amended in Gazette 20 Dec 1985 p.
-4856.]
+[13.
+Deleted in Gazette 31 Dec 2009 p.
+5419.]

 14. Number plates

 (1) The Director General shall on payment of the appropriate fee set out in Schedule 1 issue number plates for every vehicle licensed as a taxi-car and a person shall not operate a taxi-car unless the number plates so issued are affixed in a conspicuous horizontal position at the front and rear of that vehicle.